Genetic counseling: United Kingdom

 Genetic counselling training programmes are accredited by the UK Genetic Counsellor Registration Board (GCRB) and the European Board of Medical Genetics (EBMG).
-Genetic counsellors in the UK are regulated through the GCRB, although currently GCRB registration is voluntary.
+Genetic counsellors in the UK are regulated through the GCRB, although as of 2018 GCRB registration is voluntary.
 The GCRB registry was accredited in 2016 by the Professional Standards Authority under its Accredited Registers programme.
-Over 200 genetic counsellors are currently registered through the GCRB.
+Over 200 genetic counsellors were registered through the GCRB as of 2018.
 Genetic Counsellors trained through the STP programme are expected to be eligible to apply for statutory regulation through the Health Care Professions Council and it is planned that soon there will be equivalence arrangements with the GCRB to ensure statutory regulation for GCRB registered genetic counsellors.
-In order to be eligible for GCRB credentialing, one of two sets of requirements must be met: completion of a 2-year Master's of Science degree and 2 years of experience as a genetic counselor, or completion of a 3-year combined Master's program and work-based training.
+In order to be eligible for GCRB credentialing, one of two sets of requirements must be met: completion of a 2-year Master's of Science degree and 2 years of experience as a genetic counselor, or completion of a 3-year combined master's program and work-based training.
 In addition, a portfolio including a 50 case logbook, evidence of supervision, case studies, essays, and recorded counseling sessions is required.

 In order to be eligible for EBMG credentialing, a Master's of Science in genetic counseling is required, along with a portfolio including a logbook of 50 cases, case studies, references, and reflective essays.
 Both the EBMG and the GCRB also offer an alternative route to credentialing in which the applicant completes a nursing degree.
+The GCRB offers credentialing for internationally trained genetic counselors.